Meteor Games: Island Paradise

-Island Paradise was a social network-based application available on Facebook, where players create their own tropical island escape to play with friends, tend crops, plant trees and raise animals.
-In addition, players can visit other islands to help their neighbor's level-up faster – or to steal untended crops.
+Island Paradise was a social network-based application available on Facebook, where players create their own tropical island.
 Island Paradise was launched 25 August 2009.
-As of November 2009, Island Paradise had roughly 6.8 million monthly active users.
-After two years the game continued to be a commercial success.
-In the beginning of April 2012, the game went offline without releasing any message by the developers.
+In November 2009, Island Paradise had roughly 6.8 million monthly active users.
+After two years the game continued to be a success.
+In the beginning of April 2012, the game went offline without any notice.

 Ranch Town

-Named one of the top gaining Facebook apps in early June 2010, Ranch Town gives desperados a chance to live – and play – in the iconic Gold Rush era of American history.
-Using popular "farming" game mechanics, players start with their own plot of land, a lonely cow and a handful of mining nodes and can stake claim to, cultivate and mine for gold to grow their wealth.
-This game became discontinued about the end of late February to early March 2012.
+Named one of the top gaining Facebook apps in early June 2010, Ranch Town was a farming sim set in the California gold rush era.
+It was discontinued in early 2012.

 Neopets: Treasure Keepers

 In conjunction with Neopets, Meteor developed a new game based in the world Adam and Donna first created, Neopia.
-There was the ability to do quests on a board game-like map, sell items to NPCs in your shop, and earn achievements.
+Gameplay included quests on a board game-like map, selling items to NPCs in your shop, and earning achievements.
 These achievements sometimes come with a code for a free item on Neopets.

 It was confirmed due to money losses and a plummet of users over the last few months along with laying off 90% of Meteor Games staff, Neopets: Treasure Keepers was shut down on Wednesday, 14 December 2011.
-Upon closing, users of the game were given a code to use on the Neopets.com website for 10,000 in-game NP and 11 other virtual items.
+Upon closing, users of the game were given a code to use on Neopets website for 10,000 in-game NP and 11 other virtual items.